angelrps/MasterDataScience_FinalProject/README.md

 - ``streamlit`` 0.57 or superior
 - ``selenium``
 - Google Chrome.
+- ``Chrome Driver``: it needs to be installed from [here](https://sites.google.com/a/chromium.org/chromedriver/home) and saved in the same folder as the notebook (``./notebooks``).
+In the repository my version of ``Chromedriver.exe`` is copied but it could not work on your computer.
+The driver must be compatible with the installed [``Chrome`` version](https://sites.google.com/a/chromium.org/chromedriver/downloads/version-selection).

 ## 4_2_Steps
 **Note**:  There are multiple environments on which you can execute the app and I am not capable to cover them all.
 So I will explain my personal one: Ubuntu running on WSL (Windows Subsystem for Linux).<br>